agentmodels/agentmodels.org/chapters/3c-pomdp.md

 viz.gridworld(pomdp.MDPWorld, { trajectory: manifestStates });
 ~~~~

+When does it make sense to treat this Restaurant Choice problem as a POMDP?
+As with Bandits, if the problem we face is a fixed (but initially unknown) MDP, and we get many  episodes in which to learn by trial and error, then Reinforcement Learning is a simple and scalable approach.
+If the MDP varies with every episode (e.g. the hidden state of whether a restaurant is open varies from day to day), then POMDP methods may work better.
+(Even in the case where the MDP is fixed, if the stakes are very high, it will be best to solve for the optimal POMDP policy.)
+Finally, if our goal is to model human planning, then POMDP models are worth considering as they are more sample efficient than RL techniques (and humans can often solve planning problems in very few tries).

 The next [chapter](/chapters/3d-reinforcement-learning.html) is on reinforcement learning, an approach which *learns* to solve an initially unknown MDP.